craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Dampguard

 You have spent your life before adventure in the [[Gabrin Shrublands]] working under the [[Baron Shimmer]].
-You were likely a part of a raiding crew, taking scores from Guild Merchants traveling the [[Alvalini River]], or a feared shadow in the mind of those who would refuse the Baron's taxation.
+You were likely a part of a raiding crew, taking scores from Guild Merchants traveling the [[Alvalini River]], or a feared shadow-blade in the mind of those who would refuse the Baron's taxation.

 You gain +2 to your Dexterity Score and +1 to your Strength Score.
 You are proficient in the Athletics and Intimidation Skills.
 You know [[Golopak (language)]] and your choice of one of the following;
 - [[Desertspeech (language)]]